What should you ask your doctor about testicular cancer?

 - What are the chances I will become infertile?
 Should I bank sperm?

 - What are the chances that my cancer will come back?
 What will we do if that happens?

 - Does one type of treatment reduce the risk of recurrence (cancer coming back) more than another?

 - Should I get a second opinion before I start treatment, and when would a second opinion be helpful to me?

 Along with these sample questions, be sure to write down some of your own.
 For instance, you might want to ask about clinical trials for which you may qualify.
 Keep in mind, too, that doctors are not the only ones who can give you information.
 Other health care professionals, such as nurses and social workers, may have the answers to your questions.
-You can find more information about communicating with your health care team in our document Talking With Your Doctor.
+You can find more information about communicating with your health care team in Talking With Your Doctor.

 Last Medical Review: 01/20/2015